Why You Shouldn't Look At Your Phone When You Poop

 Well, your phone likely carries more germs than a toilet.
 When was the last time you disinfected it?
 Never?
 Cool.
 In the bathroom your phone can pick up all sorts of nasty germs, including E. coli and actual fecal matter.

-Doctor DUDES recommend not even taking your phone into the bathroom.
+Doctor DUDES recommend not even taking your phone into the bathroom, lest you expose it to fecal contamination.
 If you can’t resist, keep it in your pocket and don’t pull it out until you wash your hands, especially after a deuce.

 There’s yet another good reason to keep your phone holstered until you’re off the throne.
 According to one study, 19 percent of people have dropped their phone in the toilet before—no bueno.